Basith-P/Food-Order/README.md

 For more details about the specific endpoints, refer to the respective controller files in the `controllers/` directory.

-## Error Handling

-The application has a global error handler for uncaught exceptions.
-In case of an uncaught exception, the application logs the error and exits with status code 1.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.